jillesvangurp/es-kotlin-client/README.md

 [![](https://jitpack.io/v/jillesvangurp/es-kotlin-wrapper-client.svg)](https://jitpack.io/#jillesvangurp/es-kotlin-wrapper-client)

 This may change when this stuff becomes more stable.
 I'm planning to push this to maven central via Sonatype's OSS repository eventually.

-# Motivation

-I've been implementing my own http rest clients for various versions of Elasticsearch (e.g. [this one](https://github.com/Inbot/inbot-es-http-client), that I unfortunately never had the chance to continue working on) and have grown quite opinionated on the topic.
-I also did a few variations of that for projects that I never put up on Github.
-Recently with v6, Elasticsearch released their own high level rest client.
-Unfortunately, it is still somewhat low level and actually merely exposes the Elasticsearch internal java api over http, which is why it pulls in most of the elasticsearch java depedendencies.
-The internal java API is very complex and feature rich but a bit overkill for simple use cases.

-Instead of writing yet another client, I decided to try to use it as is and instead wrap it with a convenient Kotlin API to add things that are needed.
-Kotlin makes this easy with language features such as, extension functions, builtin DSL support, reified generics, sequences, etc.

-Key things I'm after in this project:

-- Opinionated way of using Elasticsearch.
-I've used Elasticsearch for years, mainly using in house developed HTTP clients, and I like to use it in a certain way.
-- Cover all the typical use cases around search that you need to worry about: managing indices, ingesting data, doing searches, scrolling through results, migrating indices, etc.
-- Don't replace but enhance the official client; you can always resort to using that.
-- Provide jackson support where relevant.
-XContent is not a thing in Spring Boot and most places that deal with Json in the Kotlin/Java world.
-Users should not have to deal with that.
-- DRY & KISS.
-Zero tolerance for boilerplate.
-Make the elasticsearch client easier to use for the standard usecases.
-Don't make users copy paste multiple lines of code every time they want to do something standard.
-Like searching for stuff or putting stuff in an index.
-- Use Kotlin language features to accomplish the above.
-I love Kotlin.
-Most of this stuff should still be usable from Java though.
-I'm not actively testing this but let me know if something does not work from Java and I will see if I can fix it.

-This library probably overlaps with several other efforts on Github.
-I'm aware of at least one attempt to do a Kotlin DSL for querying.
-I may end up pulling in these things or copying what they do.

 # Examples